 Mental health plays a major role in overall well-being and can impact social, emotional, and psychological balance.
 It can profoundly influence an individual’s thought processes, perceptions of the surrounding world, stress management, and interactions with others.
-According to Forbes, “21% of U.S. adults experienced a mental health condition in 2020.”
-The challenges associated with these conditions often go unseen and can cast a shadow on interpersonal relationships, which may require an approach that fosters a supportive and healthy bond.
-A deepened understanding of mental health issues and the cultivation of empathy are crucial in strengthening a relationship with a partner and navigating those struggles.
-Additionally, implementing practical strategies, emphasizing self-care, and engaging professional support can be transformative in preserving a healthy relationship and overcoming potential obstacles.
+The challenges associated with conditions like depression and anxiety often go unseen and can cast a shadow on interpersonal relationships, which may require an approach that fosters a supportive and healthy bond.

 Understanding mental health struggles

-Mental health struggles can manifest in a variety of ways.
+Mental health struggles, such as depression and anxiety, can manifest in a variety of ways.
 Common disorders include depression, anxiety, bipolar disorder, and post-traumatic stress disorder (PTSD).
 A specific set of symptoms and behaviors accompanies each condition.
 Depression often triggers feelings of hopelessness, anxiety can lead to constant worry, bipolar disorder might cause extreme mood swings, and PTSD may result in flashbacks and severe anxiety.
 These symptoms can impact an individual’s behavior, emotions, and, consequently, their relationships.
 For instance, a person with depression might withdraw from loved ones, while someone with anxiety might struggle with trust issues.
 Recognizing these signs and understanding how they affect a person’s interactions is a vital step in providing support and maintaining a healthy relationship amidst mental health struggles.

 The role of empathy and understanding